 About the St Johns River

-Lower St. Johns River and Lakes: Until summer rains bring water levels up, anglers should be careful as low water conditions in the river may present obstacles to navigation and launching.
-Largemouth bass should continue to be caught following the schools of baitfish present in the river.
-Anglers should plan on being out early as recreational boating reaches its peak during this time of year making many areas of the river difficult to fish even in the late evening.
+Lower St. Johns River and Lakes: Until summer rains bring water levels up, anglers should be careful, as low water conditions in the river may present obstacles to navigation and launching.
+Largemouth bass should continue to be caught following the schools of baitfish in the river.
+Anglers should plan on being out early as recreational boating reaches its peak during this time of year, making it difficult for many river areas to fish, even in the late evening.

-The redear sunfish (shellcracker) and bluegill spawn come to an end but fishing should remain good early this period.
-Lake Jesup (currently extremely shallow) and Lake George are among the most popular bream fisheries on the river.
-Striped bass seeks cool water in the summer and should be congregating near the mouth of Blue Springs, the Wekiva River, the Croaker Hole in Little Lake George, and at other thermal refuges in the river.
-Grass shrimp, small shad, and eels (when available) are the preferred baits for these fish.
+The redear sunfish (shellcracker) and bluegill spawn end, but fishing should remain good early this period.
+Lake Jesup (currently highly shallow) and Lake George are among the most popular bream fisheries on the river.
+Striped bass seeks cool water in the summer and should congregate near the mouth of Blue Springs, the Wekiva River, the Croaker Hole in Little Lake George, and other rivers’ thermal refuges.
+Grass shrimp, small shad, and eels (when available) are the preferred bait for these fish.